-Unfortunately, due the pandemic some planned maintenance including volunteer working parties to clear scrub were not able to be carried out.
-We worked with our maintenance team and Natural England to prioritise essential maintenance.
-It is still our intention to return conservation grazing to the Heath believing it is the best way to protect the wildflowers and grasses, we have in the special areas on the heath.
+Unfortunately, again due the pandemic some planned maintenance including volunteer working parties to clear scrub were not able to be carried out early in the year but we were able to undertake essential works in the autumn.
+We worked with our maintenance team and Natural England to prioritise maintenance and develop a Management Plan which will be adopted in 2022.
+We successfully returned conservation grazing to the Heath as it is the best way to protect the wildflowers and grasses we have in the special areas on the heath.
+We commissioned an expert to conduct an arboriculture survey across the Heath and Greens that identified a schedule of works which we have begun to prioritise